apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

 Step 3: Applying the preprocessing steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Generally speaking we would use the transform_encode function on the train dataset and with the returned encoding call the transform_apply function on the test dataset.
+Generally speaking, we would use the transform_encode function on the train dataset and with the returned encoding call the transform_apply function on the test dataset.
 In the case of the Adult dataset, we have inconsistent label names inside the test dataset and the train dataset, which is why we will show how we can deal with that using SystemDS.
 First of all, we combine the train and the test dataset by using the rbind() function.
 This function simply appends the Frame F2 at the end of Frame F1.
-This is necessary to ensure that the encoding is identical between training and test dataset.
+This is necessary to ensure that the encoding is identical between train and test dataset.

 .. code-block:: python